Continuous limits of large plant-pollinator random networks and some applications: Stochastic individual-based model with species interactions

 where $h(y,y')$ quantifies the competition of individuals with trait $y'$ on individuals with trait $y$.

-The following assumptions on the functions involved in the model will be needed, both for modeling and mathematical purposes. \begin{hyp} (i) The birth rates $b^P$ and $b^A$ are assumed to be bounded on $\R^+$ by constants $M^P>0$ and $M^A>0$ respectively.
-Moreover, all the rate functions $b^P$, $b^A$, $d^P$ and $d^A$ are assumed to be locally Lipschitz continuous on $[0,\infty)$. \\ (ii) The competition kernels $k$ and $h$ are assumed to be continuous on $[0,1]^2$. \end{hyp}
+The following assumptions on the functions involved in the model will be needed, both for modelling and mathematical purposes. \begin{hyp} (i) The birth rates $b^P$ and $b^A$ are assumed to be bounded on $\R^+$ by constants $M^P>0$ and $M^A>0$ respectively.
+Moreover, all the rate functions $b^P$, $b^A$, $d^P$ and $d^A$ are assumed to be locally Lipschitz continuous on $\R^+$. \\ (ii) The competition kernels $k$ and $h$ are assumed to be Lipschitz continuous w.r.t. both variables on $[0,1]^2$. \end{hyp}